Brookings-dev/fafsa-simulator/README.md

 A few things to note:

-- Charts need to be wrapped in the <div class="content-well"></div> tag in order to avoid errors in height and width within the essay template.
+- Charts need to be wrapped in the <div class="content-well"></div> tag in order to avoid errors in height and width within the wordpress essay template.
 - Slider.svelte was used for the date picker, but and alternative SliderDateSelect.svelte was left for future reference.

 A [Svelte](https://svelte.dev/) starter template built with newsroom CMS's in mind.
 Dynamically create inline graphics based on the placement of `figure` elements with defined _data-cmsvelte_ attributes.